0x78654C/xTerminal/README.md

                  Example 2: sort -a filePath -o saveFilePath  (Sort data ascending and saves it to a file.)
                  Example 3: sort -d filePath  (Sort data descending and displays it.)
-                 Example 4: sort -d filePath -o saveFilePath  (Sort data descending and saves it to a file.)
+                 Example 4: sort -d filePath -o saveFilePath  (Sort data descending and saves it to a file.) locate    -- Searches for files and directories, in the current directory and subdirectories that contains a specific text.
+                 Example 1: locate <text> (Displays searched files/directories from current directory and subdirectories that includes a specific text.)
+                 Example 2: locate <text> -o <save_to_file> (Stores in to a file the searched files/directories from current directory and subdirectories that includes a specific text.)

     ---------------------- Networking ----------------------
     ifconfig  -- Display onboard Network Interface Cards configuration (Ethernet and Wireless)